lks50/Audio-Narrative/jaam-short-story.md

 A peach and a pineapple appeared, and a hungry fox watched from a distance.

 He was waiting for his chance.
+Pouncing on the tree take as much, as he'd need.